 - 1/4 cup chopped pecans

 - Preheat oven to 350 degrees.

-- In a medium mixing bowl mix together the flour, baking soda, salt, cinnamon, nutmeg, and buttermilk powder.
+- In a large mixing bowl mix together the flour, baking soda, salt, cinnamon, nutmeg, and buttermilk powder.
 Set aside.

-- In a large mixing bowl whisk together 2 eggs and sugars until smooth.
+- In a medium mixing bowl whisk together 2 eggs and both sugars until smooth.

-- Slowly stir in the dry ingredients into the wet ingredients until everything is combined.
+- Slowly stir the wet ingredients into the dry ingredients until everything is combined.

-- Pour batter into a 9 x 13 pan coated with cooking spray.
+- Pour the batter into a 9 x 13 cake pan coated with cooking spray.